bvraghav/elevator-pitch-d016y/README.md

 <a id="ds-state"></a>
 ### State ###
-The elevator state represents the traversal of an edge in the current journey.
-For rest, the last physical level reached in looped-over as many times as required.
+The elevator state represents the current edge of traversal.
+In case of rest, the last physical level reached in looped-over as many times as required.

 ```c++
   enum ElStateIndexEnum { ELDIR, L0, L1, T0, D };